AdobeDocs/experience-manager-cloud-service.sv-SE/help/forms/using-aem-translation-workflow-to-localize-adaptive-forms.md

 In Human translation the content is sent to a translation provider and translated by professional translators.
 When complete, the translated content is returned and imported into AEM.
 When your translation provider is integrated with AEM, content is automatically sent between AEM and the translation provider.

 For translation, a dictionary containing files in XLIFF format is shared with the professional translators.
 The dictionary includes a separate XLIFF file for each locale.
-Each XLIFF file contains text that will be displayed to the end users and placeholders for the corresponding localized text.
+Each XLIFF file contains text that is displayed to the end users and placeholders for the corresponding localized text.

 Perform the following steps to localize a form and its Document of Record using Human Translators: